DeCleanup-Network/.github/README.md

 ## Mission

-Transform cleanups into measurable, blockchain-verified environmental commodities—**Impact Products**—through transparent verification, community governance, and scalable incentive models.
+Transform cleanups into measurable, blockchain-verified environmental commodities - **Impact Products** - through transparent verification, community governance, and scalable incentive models.

 ---

 ## The Problem

-- No lasting incentives for cleanup action
+- Limited incentives for cleanup action
 - No standardized way to quantify and prove environmental contribution
 - Isolated local efforts with no shared infrastructure